moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 My name is Moritz Valentino Matzner, I am a (data) journalist based in Berlin.

 I am interested in the <b>political (economy) of data</b>, how data (science) can be used to uncover structural inequalities, and foreign policy.
-I also love to tell stories.
+I also just love to tell stories.

-My work has been recognized with a <a href="https://www.grimme-online-award.de/archiv/2024/preistraeger/preistraeger-detail/d/europaeische-waffen-amerikanische-opfer-1">Grimme Award Online</a> and the <a href="https://www.tagesspiegel.de/berlin/schule/interaktive-serie-uber-lehrermangel-in-berlin-tagesspiegel-gewinnt-deutschen-lokaljournalistenpreis-der-adenauer-stiftung-12644579.html">German Award of Local Reporting</a>.
-While at CORRECTIV, I co-researched an article on children’s day care centers, which was named on of the <a href="https://gijn.org/stories/2023-best-investigative-stories-german/">best investigative stories in German</a> by the Global Investigative Journalism Network.

 I am currently an editorial trainee at the <a href="https://www.tagesspiegel.de/autoren/moritz-valentino-matzner">German daily Der Tagesspiegel </a>.